jelchi/Topic-modeling-task/README.md

 # Topic-modeling-task

-Topic modeling model development.ipynb -> notebook contains development of the LDA model for topic modeling from beginning (data import, lemmatiaztion etc.) to determining topics
+Topic modeling model development.ipynb -> notebook contains development of the LDA model for topic modeling from beginning (data import, lemmatization etc.) to determining topics

 dictionary - dictionary created from cleaned and lemmatized tweets